PerlAlien/Alien-Build/README.md

 - prefix

     The install time prefix.
 This may or may not be the same as the runtime prefix.
-It may or may not be the same as blib\_share.
+It may or may not be the same as stage.

-- blib\_share
+- stage

-    The root of the blib share directory.
+    The stage directory where files will be copied.
+This is usually the root of the blib share directory.

 **NOTE**: These properties should not include any blessed objects or code references, because they will be serialized using a method that does